kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

-# Measure or Monitor Plant Tissue Resistance
+# Monitor Plant Tissue Electrical Resistance/Conductance

-To measure electrical resistance of plant tissue, such as a leaf, in vivo.
+To monitor electrical resistance changes of plant tissue, such as a leaf, in vivo.
 Wemos XI/TTGO XI for cheapest 12-bit resolution in Linux with good bootloader and hardware serial.
 Avoiding STM32F103C8T6 due to bootloader issues in Linux with common USB-serial adapters, avoiding ATTINY85 due to no hardware serial, and avoiding boards whose analog resolution is less than 12 bits.
 Mac and Windows are assumed to work as well as Linux.
 Other boards having at least